syncfusion-content/windowsforms-docs/WindowsForms/TreeView/ScrollBar-Customization.md

 ### HScrollIncrement

-`HScrollIncremen`t property used to set the multiplier of mouse wheel scrolling while doing horizontal scroll.
+`HScrollIncrement` property used to set the multiplier of mouse wheel scrolling while doing horizontal scroll.
 User can customize the increment value per mouse wheel using this property

 ### VScrollIncrement